pedronauck/react-adopt/README.md

 ### Custom render and retrieving props from composed

-Some components don't use the `children` property as render props.
-For cases like that, you can pass a function as mapper value that will return your component.
-This function will receive as props the `render` method, the props passed on `Composed` component and the previous values from each mapper.
+Some components don't use the prop called `children` to make work render props.
+For cases like that, when you define your mapper you can pass a simple function as mapper value that will return your component, instead of a jsx element.
+This function will receive a prop `render` that will be responsible to make render, the props passed on `Composed` component and the previous values from each mapper.
 See an example:

 ```js
 import { adopt } from 'react-adopt'